-This hearty vegan mushroom goulash is an excellent alternative to meat; it is complete in proteins but with fewer calories than meat.
-It is very filling and can keep you full for longer.
+This hearty vegan mushroom goulash is an excellent alternative to meat; it is complete in proteins but with fewer calories compared to meat.
+It is very filling and will keep you full for longer.

 This recipe is easy, and it takes less than 30 minutes to prepare and cook.
 Mushrooms are perfect for making quick dinners or lunches since they cook fast.

 I have used white mushrooms for this recipe, but any mushrooms will work even if they are frozen or dried.
 If using dried mushrooms, make sure you soak them in hot water for a few minutes to Soften first.

 The ingredients for this vegan mushroom goulash are pantry staples in any vegan kitchen, or you can buy the items in any local grocery store.

 Table of Contents